Gerald Flood: Doctor Who

 Flood appeared in the BBC science fiction series Doctor Who as the voice of the robot companion Kamelion in two serials — The King's Demons and Planet of Fire as well as a brief scene in the regeneration serial The Caves of Androzani.
+(In The King's Demons, Flood also appeared onscreen as King John.)
 Originally, the character was to have been featured more heavily in other serials but his scenes were either edited out for timing reasons or dropped due to the difficulty in operating the Kamelion prop.

 Other work

 Flood also appeared in a number of other television roles over the years.
 These included the ITC series The Champions, Strange Report and Randall and Hopkirk (Deceased).
 Flood starred as spy Peregrine Smith in The Rat Catchers (1967).
 He portrayed Sir Richard Flashman in the BBC's popular 1971 television serial Tom Brown's Schooldays and was also in Bachelor Father.
 Flood also appeared in Steptoe and Son, Raffles, Crown Court (TV series) ('Murder Most Foul' episode), Two in Clover, The Madras House and Comedy Playhouse.